 Sojourner Truth was born a slave, escaped to freedom in 1826, won a lawsuit against a white man to free her son Peter from slavery in Alabama, and became one of the most prominent abolitionists.
 The Other Wiki also informs us that " In 1858, someone interrupted a speech and accused her of being a man; Truth opened her blouse and revealed her breasts."

 Military Medics.
 Under international law, medics are not allowed to engage in combat or be deliberately attacked.
-They earn a disproportionate number of Medals of Honor.
-However, they are allowed to act in self defense, or in defense of their patient.
+They earn a disproportionate number of praise and formal commendations for bravery in combat, the US military-medal for this being the 'Medal of Honour'.
+Note that medics are allowed to act in self-defence or in the defense of their patient(s).

 Specifically, the penalty for a medic who engages in offensive action is that the medic's protected status is considered void.
 Likewise, medical vehicles and personnel have to be clearly identifiable and must conform to many other rules.
 Against nations or organizations which do not obey the laws of land warfare, this punishment is rather lacking in teeth.
 In the US' wars in Afghanistan and Iraq, medics did not expect insurgents to refrain from targeting them and line medics rarely refrained from assaulting with their infantrymen.